krishna1632/College-Practicals/README.md

-# College-Practicals
-This is a repo for Full Stack Web Development-1 practicals of semester 4
+## This is college practicals git repository
+Name - Dwaipyan Singha
+Roll No. - 20232711
+Semester - 4